irina-turova/pascal-jvm-compiler/README.md

 # Pascal JVM compiler (2019)

-The project is implemented on educational purpose.
-Its main goal is getting experience in compiler implementation.
+The project is implemented for educational purposes.
+Its main goal is to get experience in a compiler implementation.

 The compiler implements an analysis of a subset of Pascal language grammar.
 A Pascal program is translated to Java byte code.